Q: How do I apply?

 - Official scores from the Graduate Record Examinations (GRE) from a test date within five years of the date that the application reaches the TAMU Office of Admissions and Records

-- Official scores from the Test of English as a Foreign Language (TOEFL) from within the last two years from applicants whose native language is not English.
-Exceptions: applicants that completed all four years of a baccalaureate degree in the United States or that achieved a 400 or greater Verbal GRE score.
+- Official scores from the Test of English as a Foreign Language (TOEFL) from within the last two years from applicants whose native language is not English (Exceptions at http://admissions.tamu.edu/international/graduate).

 Q: What is the deadline for submitting an application?

 A: We encourage students to submit their applications as early as possible.
-Domestic students wishing to attend our annual recruiting symposium must complete the pre-application (including GRE scores and statement of purpose essay) by December 20.
+Domestic students wishing to attend our annual recruiting symposium must complete the application (including GRE scores, resume and statement of purpose) by December 2.
 For those students, an official application including official transcripts and letters of recommendation must have been received by January 15.
 The University admissions office must process transcripts and calculate the GPA for the last 60 hours of coursework before an official application can be reviewed by the Graduate Recruiting Committee.
-Priority for Teaching Assistantships is given to prospective doctoral students who have completed their official applications by January 15.
-The university deadline for completion of applications for fall enrollment is March 1.

 Q: Do I need to submit all my application materials at the same time?